khanson679/lingbib/README.md

 ## General project notes

-### Philosophy

-In an attempt to make the database that we maintain usable for whatever purpose, we think it makes most sense to make the bibliographic entries as comprehensive as possible.
-All sylistic decisions should therefore be implemented at the level of the bibliography style files.

-For example, if a style suggests that, for whatever reason, the editors of the work should not be included in the citation, this should be controlled by the `.bst` file (if one uses `natbib` and BibTeX) or the `.bbx` file (if one uses BibLaTeX and Biber).
-Regardless of the dictations of the particular style, the editors (if known) should be included in the `.bib` file.
-This allows the *same* `.bib` file to be used with a different style that might wish to have the editors included in the citation.

-By including all known information in the database, the `.bib` file will hopefully be as useful and as portable as possible for whatever purpose one might need it for.

 ### Comments on the unified style sheet for linguistics

 The [unified style sheet for linguistics][uss] was developed by [CELxJ, the Committee of Editors of Linguistics Journals][CELxJ].